-Land

-Buildings

-50 years

-Plant and machinery

-Vehicles

-Furniture and equipment

-Leasehold improvements
+Item Average useful life

-Not depreciated
+Land Not depreciated

-Sto years

-50 years
+Buildings 50 years

-2 to 20 years
+Plant and machinery 2 to 20 years

-5 years

-5 years
+Vehicles 5 years

+Furniture and equipment 3 to 6 years

+Leasehold improvements Shorter of useful life or remaining period of the lease

-Shorter of useful life or remaining period of the lease
+Leasehold improvements Shorter of useful life or remaining period of the lease

-Revaluation increases will be recognised in other comprehensive income.
+Revaluation increases will be recognised in other comprehensive income and credited to the non-distributable reserve in equity.
 Revaluation decreases will be recognised to the extent of a credit balance existing in the revaluation surplus of the asset otherwise it will be recognised in profit and loss.
+An annual transfer from the asset revaluation surplus to retained earnings is made for the difference between depreciation based on revalued carrying amount of the asset and depreciation based on the asset's original cost.